 - We require the month and year at which they first started to reside at that address and the month and year in which they last stayed at that address.

 - The dates ‘from and to’ must be completed, so if the applicant continues to use this alternative address at the time of their application, please provide the current month and full year as the ‘date to’.

 Once you have completed your online DBS application form, you must then have 2 ID documents verified.
 Please choose 2 ID documents from this list - List of Valid ID Documents.

 You are then required to have the 2 chosen documents verified.
 Once you reach this stage, you will recieve an email from [email protected] notifiying you of where you need to get your ID documents verified.

 Standard, Enhanced or Volunteer Applications

-If you are applying for your check on behalf of a company, you will need to take your 3 original ID documents to your nominated ID verifier within the company/organisation who will then submit these on your behalf.
+If you are applying for your check on behalf of a company, you will need to take your 3 original ID documents from this List of Valid ID Documents to your nominated ID verifier within the company/organisation who will then submit these on your behalf.